 And I’m not saying you won’t - but wouldn’t it be good, to have some back up in the form of technology?
 Something that takes some of the work of your mind never gets distracted by the stress and emotions and is constantly evolving.
 Think that really through as not so long ago, people couldn’t imagine how computers can help them make their work better.
 As we both see now - yes, they can.

 Are you a beginner in the software development world?
-That’s okay, we specialize in partnerships like that!
-We picked construction as one of our specialties because we believe that the potential here is huge - we just want to help you to discover it.
+That’s okay, we specialize in partnerships like that! because we believe that the potential here is huge - we just want to help you to discover it.

 Speaking about discovery - we’ve just launched an entirely new service of ours called Software Strategy Workshops.
 It’s 100 % free and will give you a sense, whether the software is something that you need or not.